ant-design/ant-design-web3/packages/web3/src/wagmi/index.md

 | create | Method for creating a wallet | `(connector: Connector) => Promise<Wallet>` | - | - |

 > The above `Connector` refers to the `Connector` in wagmi, and `Wallet` is [Wallet](./types#wallet).

+### UniversalWallet

+A Class for creating your own wallet, it meets the interface requirements of WalletFactory.
+For specific use, please refer to the example in [Customize Wallet Information](#customize-wallet-information).